-(3) If course and examination results are credited, all grades as well as the ECTS grade and ECTS credits - provided they are comparable - will be adopted and integrated into the calculation of the overall grade, the final ECTS grade and the overall number of ECTS credits achieved.
-If the grading systems are not comparable, the examination committee decides upon an appropriate new evaluation of the course and examination results to be adopted.

-If competences acquired in extra-curricular activities are credited according to paragraph (2), the ECTS credits will be credited without grading.

-(4) If the requirements under paragraph (1) are met, they establish a legal claim to these results being credited.
+- (3) If course and examination results are credited, all grades as well as the ECTS grade and ECTS credits provided they are comparable will be adopted and integrated into the calculation of the overall grade, the final ECTS grade and the overall number of ECTS credits achieved.
+If the grading systems are not comparable, the examination committee decides upon an appropriate new evaluation of the course and examination results to be adopted. - If competences acquired in extra-curricular activities are credited according to paragraph (2), the ECTS credits will be credited without grading. - (4) If the requirements under paragraph (1) are met, they establish a legal claim to these results being credited.
 All acquired competences achieved in a signatory state of the Lisbon Recognition Convention will be officially credited.
 Students must submit all documentation required for the crediting of results.
 The university is obliged to justify any non-recognition.

-Article 7 Absence, withdrawal, deception, breach of regulations
+Article 7 Absence, withdrawal, deception, breach of regulations valid reason.

-(1) An examination taken for a module is deemed to be evaluated as "insufficient" (5.0) if the candidate fails to appear on the binding examination date for no valid reason or if the candidate withdraws from the examination after the examination has started for no valid reason.
+(1) An examination taken for a module is deemed to be evaluated as "insufficient" (5.0) if the candidate fails to appear on the binding examination date for no valid reason or if the candidate withdraws from the examination after the examination has started for no

 An examination is also deemed to be evaluated as "insufficient" (5.0) if the written exam is not completed within the time stipulated for no valid reason.
-Paragraph (2) shall apply regarding notification and recognition of the reasons given.
+Paragraph (2) applies regarding notification and recognition of the reasons given.

-(2) The candidate must notify the examination committee without delay, in written form, providing plausible justification for the absence or withdrawal from the examination.
-If the candidate is sick or bears sole responsibility for the care of a child, a medical certificate, issued by a doctor, must be provided.
+- (2) The candidate must notify the examination committee without delay, in written form, providing plausible justification for the absence or withdrawal from the examination.
+If the candidate is sick or bears sole responsibility for the care of a child, a medical certificate issued by a doctor and a public health officer must be provided.
+During the course of the program, HHL waives the presentation of a medical certificate issued by a public health officer once.
 If the examination committee accepts the reasons, the candidate will be admitted to the next examination date for the module concerned.
-In this case, the examination which has not been completed will not be regarded as an examination attempt.

-(3) If the candidate attempts to influence the result of an examination by deception or the use of non-approved aids, the examination in the module concerned is deemed as being evaluated as "insufficient" (5.0); the evaluation will be determined by the examiner or supervisor, reported to the examination committee and recorded on file.
+In this case, the examination which has not been completed will not be regarded as an examination attempt. - (3) If the candidate attempts to influence the result of an examination by deception or the use of non-approved aids, the examination in the module concerned is deemed as being evaluated as "insufficient" (5.0); the evaluation will be determined by the examiner or supervisor, reported to the examination committee and recorded on file.
 A candidate who disrupts the course of an examination may be excluded by the examiners or supervisors from continuing the examination if the candidate does not stop this behavior despite receiving a warning; in this case the respective examination is deemed as being evaluated as "insufficient" (5.0).
 The reasons for the exclusion have to be recorded on file and reported to the examination committee.
 The examination committee will confirm the attempt to deceive or breach the regulations and immediately notifies the candidate of this decision, providing appropriate information on any legal remedies.